Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Encoding

 \section{Encoding}

 In this section we describe the encoder of our framework.
-It gathers and stores all information for the proposed edge-aware homogeneous diffusion inpainting.
-As a first step our framework collects edge information at between-pixel locations that act as boundaries for the homogeneous diffusion process.
-Then it selects the pixel mask needed for inpainting and quantises the selected pixel values for a more compact representation.
+First it collects edge information at between-pixel locations that act as boundaries for the homogeneous diffusion process.
+Then it selects the pixel mask needed for inpainting and quantises the selected pixel values.
+Finally, we use \emph{lpaq2}~\cite{Ma05} for entropy encoding.